 Picadillo Shaobing Sandwiches

-These Asian street sandwiches start with a quick flaky flatbread, filled with a delicious picadillo and get their tangy sweet punch from the raisins and olives.
+These Asian street tacos or sandwiches start with a quick flaky flatbread, filled with a delicious picadillo and get their tangy sweet punch from the raisins and olives.

 - 2/3 cup California golden raisins